 Porcelain veneers vs Lumineers - The London Centre for Cosmetic Dentistry

 November 26, 2021

-Are you looking to improve your smile or considering getting veneers to protect your teeth?
+Are you looking to improve your smile or protect your teeth using veneers?

-Whatever the reason you’re seeking veneer treatment, there is plenty of information you should know about what the procedure will involve and how veneers can brighten and whiten your smile.
+Whatever the reason you’re seeking veneer treatment, there’s plenty you should know, including what the procedure will involve and how veneers can brighten and whiten your smile.

-The truth is that lumineers are now a popular alternative treatment to traditional-style porcelain veneers.
-Lumineers are a branded type of veneer that differ in many ways.
-So we’re here to help you understand the real difference between veneers and Lumineers.
+The truth is that Lumineers are now a popular alternative treatment to traditional-style porcelain veneers.
+Lumineers brand veneers differ in many ways and we’re here to help you understand the real difference between them and standard veneers.

+Porcelain veneers vs Lumineers - The London Centre for Cosmetic Dentistry